 When all that viewers see is the subject matter, they are missing out on the primary experience of what they are looking at.

 The three images to the right, and the one below, include solar references.
 They are dissimilar in scale and content.
-(I like the way the canvas makes the ladder look small.)
+(I like the way the ladder emphasizes the large size of the mostly blank canvas.)